 Read Why Americans Call Soccer 'Soccer', by Uri Friedman for The Atlantic Monthly Group, about the origins of the words football, rugby, and soccer.
 As you read, write down information and ideas to answer the following questions:

 - What was the original sport from which all three of these modern sports came?

 - Why did different sets of rules develop?

 Write down the answers to the questions above.
-Share your findings with your parent or teacher.
-Then, reflect on the following questions and discuss:
+Then, reflect on the following questions: